 I eat it right out of the container with a fork, but have been known to use crackers, or make tuna salad sandwiches (just put it between 2 slices of bread for fabulous easy lunches.

-On top of toasted bread, or over some salad greens is also a great way to eat this!
+On top of toasted bread, with sliced cucumbers, with some crackers or over some salad greens are all great ways to eat this!

 Love Tuna Melts?
 Place on toasted buns or bread, top with a slice of cheese and broil until melt-y.

 I have included step-by-step photos and instructions, as well as tips and tricks in the post.
 If you’d rather skip all that, scoot right on down to the full recipe card located at the bottom of the post.